2015 Karjala Tournament

-The 2015 Karjala Tournament was played between 5–8 November 2015.
+The 2015 Karjala Tournament was played between 5 and 8 November 2015.
 The Czech Republic, Finland, Sweden and Russia played a round-robin for a total of three games per team and six games in total.
 Five of the matches were played in the Hartwall Areena in Helsinki, Finland, and one match in the Fjällräven Center in Örnsköldsvik, Sweden.
 The tournament was won by Sweden.
-The tournament is part of 2015–16 Euro Hockey Tour.
+The tournament was part of 2015–16 Euro Hockey Tour.